firedrakeproject/firedrake/README.rst

 ``pip`` might tell you that the requirements are already satisfied when running above commands.
 In that case, use ``pip install -U --no-deps`` to upgrade (``--no-deps`` prevents also recursively upgrading any dependencies).

+If you only intend to run PyOP2 on CPUs (not GPUs) you can now skip straight to building PyOP2, otherwise read on for additional dependencies.

 .. _cuda-installation: